Non-perturbative Lee-Wick gauge theory: Towards Confinement and RGE with strong couplings: Introduction

-Renormalization group equations (RGEs) helps us to understand the relevance of UV fixed points for quantum field theories \cite{Wilson:1971bg,Wilson:1971dh}, for example, in quantum chromodynamics, the property of the asymptotic freedom manifests the reliability of the theory by the use of the standard perturbation theory \cite{Gross:1973id,Politzer:1973fx,Callaway:1988ya}.
-Now when the fixed point corresponds to an interacting theory, we dub this as asymptotic safety \cite{Weinberg:1980gg}.
+Renormalization group equations (RGEs) helps us to understand the relevance of UV fixed points for quantum field theories \cite{Wilson:1971bg,Wilson:1971dh}, for example, in quantum chromodynamics.
+Here, the property of the asymptotic freedom manifests the reliability of the theory by the use of the standard perturbation theory \cite{Gross:1973id,Politzer:1973fx,Callaway:1988ya}.
+Now, when the fixed point corresponds to an interacting theory, we dub this as asymptotic safety \cite{Weinberg:1980gg}.
 It may be desirable for UV-completion theories, that are neither asymptotically free nor renormalizable, to have such a UV fixed point behaviour \cite{Litim:2011cp}.
 This idea was recently developed for quantum gravity \cite{Litim:2011cp,Litim:2006dx,Niedermaier:2006ns,Niedermaier:2006wt, Percacci:2007sz,Litim:2008tt,Reuter:2012id}.
-Applications to the Standard Model also showed that such a possibility \cite{Litim:2014uca,Giudice:2014tma,Pelaggi:2017abg}.
-The authors studied the RGEs of non-local infinite-derivative theories in Ref. \cite{Ghoshal:2017egr,Ghoshal:2020lfd,Frasca:2021iip}, but however the story remains unclear for Lee-Wick theories particularly in the non-perturbative regimes which we investigate in this paper.
+Applications to the Standard Model have also shown the possibility of such a UV fixed point \cite{Litim:2014uca,Giudice:2014tma,Pelaggi:2017abg,Mann:2017wzh,Antipin:2018zdg,Molinaro:2018kjz}.
+The authors studied the RGEs of non-local infinite-derivative theories in Ref. \cite{Ghoshal:2017egr,Ghoshal:2020lfd,Frasca:2021iip}, but however the story remains unclear for Lee--Wick theories, particularly in the non-perturbative regimes which we investigate in this paper.